Skip to content

 Generate all tuples of a given length that sum to a specified total.

-Source code in src/squint/ops/math.py
+Source code in src/squint/math/bosonic.py

 def get_fixed_sum_tuples(length, total):